Solar chemical composition in the hot gas of cool-core ellipticals, groups, and clusters of galaxies: Acknowledgements

 \section{Acknowledgements}

-F.M. is supported by the Lend\"ulet LP2016-11 grant awarded by the Hungarian Academy of Sciences.
+We thank the referee for useful feedback that helped to improve this Letter.
+This work was supported by the Lend\"ulet LP2016-11 grant awarded by the Hungarian Academy of Sciences.
 This work is partly based on the \textit{XMM-Newton} AO-12 proposal ``\emph{The XMM-Newton view of chemical enrichment in bright galaxy clusters and groups}'' (PI: de Plaa), and is a part of the CHEERS (CHEmical Evolution Rgs cluster Sample) collaboration.
 This work is based on observations obtained with \textit{XMM-Newton}, an ESA science mission with instruments and contributions directly funded by ESA member states and the USA (NASA).
 The SRON Netherlands Institute for Space Research is supported financially by NWO, the Netherlands Organisation for Scientific Research.

 \bsp